Updated on April 26th, 2024 by Bob Ciura

 Growth Prospects

 PepsiCo has a long history of steady growth.
-Even in a challenging environment for soda, PepsiCo has continued its consistent growth.
+Even in a challenging environment due to declining soda consumption, PepsiCo has continued its consistent growth.

 Source: Investor Presentation